razage/fabula-ultima-unofficial/README.md

 -   Nunchaku icon by Delapouite
 -   Panzerfaust icon by Delapouite
 -   Paw icon by Lorc
+-   Pentacle icon by Skoll
 -   Pistol gun by John Colburn
 -   Plain dagger icon by Lorc
 -   Poison bottle icon by Lorc
+-   Pope crown icon by Delepouite
+-   Public speaker icon by Delapouite
 -   Punch blast icon by Lorc
+-   Reaper scythe icon by Lorc
 -   Relic blade icon by Lorc
 -   Revolver icon by Delapouite
 -   Rock icon by Lorc